ofekbaribi/Online-Video-Sharing-Platform/README.md

 - **User Management**: Create and manage user profiles, including likes, uploads, and comments.
 - **Dark Mode**: Toggle between light and dark modes to match personal preferences.

+### TCP Server
+The TCP server is an integral component of the ViewTube platform, responsible for managing user watch history and providing video recommendations.
+- **User Watch History**: Tracks which videos a user has watched and updates the MongoDB database accordingly.
+- **Video Recommendations**: Suggests videos to users based on what others who watched the same videos have also seen.
+- **Multithreading**: Handles multiple clients simultaneously using multithreading.
+- **Graceful Shutdown**: Uses signal handling to shut down the server gracefully upon receiving a termination signal.

 ## Technologies Used

 ### Web Frontend